-As a 20-year-old bomber pilot in World War II, George Bush always thought someone else would get hit by enemy fire.
+As a 20-year-old bomber pilot in World War II, Lieutenant George Bush always thought someone else would get hit by enemy fire.
 He was wrong.

 Bush was a 17-year-old student at Philips Academy in Andover, Mass., when the Japanese bombed Pearl Harbor.
 He decided to enlist in the Navy.
 And so he enlisted six months after graduation, on his 18th birthday.

 On Sept.
 2, 1944, Lt.
 Jg.
 George Bush was a torpedo bomber pilot in the Pacific Theater of World War II.
 His squadron took off at 8:15 a.m. on a mission to bomb Japanese radio towers and receivers on the island of Chi Chi Jima.
 Anti-aircraft guns and radar surrounded the radio tower.

 The first plane dove through black clouds of intense anti-aircraft fire and dropped several bombs.
 So did the next.
 Then Bush’s turn came up.
 Bush later described getting hit to James Bradley, author of Flyboys: A True Story of Courage.